BaseMax/FGroupPy/README.md

-# FGroup Software Group
+# FGroup Software Group in Python (FGroupPy)

-## Overview

-FGroup is a software tool that allows you to perform various operations and analyses on mathematical groups.
+FGroupPy is a software tool that allows you to perform various operations and analyses on mathematical groups.
 It provides a Python class called Group that represents a group and offers a set of methods to work with groups, including checking group properties, finding subgroups, generating multiplication tables, identifying normal subgroups, determining if a group is Abelian, and more.

 ## Installing